kevinsogo/compgen/docs/preparation.md

 Obviously, Python interprets these as simple comments, but `kg kompile` parses them as directives.
 This is used to produce the different outputs you see in `kgkompiled`.

 Try to read `kg/checkers.py` to see the different directives in action.
-Note that there are other variables accessible aside from `format`. (will document later...)
+Note that there are other variables accessible aside from `format`.
+I will document then later.
+I'd like to clean up this feature first. :)

+## Preprocessor black magic options (use at your own risk)

+The files generated in `kgkompiled` may be too big for your tastes.
+To make this better, there are two (evil) options accepted by `kg kompile` that can reduce the file sizes a bit:

+1. `-S`.
+Attempts to reduce the indentation level; this saves several spaces.
+Beware, may break some programs, particularly those with inconsistent indenting.
+I suggest keeping everything to 4 spaces.

+2. `-C`.
+A very evil option.
+See for yourself! :D